This website uses cookies to ensure you get the best experience on our website. Learn more

 In many areas, excellent walking combines with fascinating rock formations dotted with cave paintings, making for constant variety.
 Walking – and superb guiding – is also at the heart of a stay at Mundulea, while at others, such as Okonjima, the focus is entirely on the big cats, and their conservation.

 Even the small towns are attractive – especially Omaruru, whose cafés, craft shops and mineral gallery vie for visitor attention.
-And for lovers of woodcraft, Okahandja is a must, its two large crafts markets up there with the best in the country.
+And for lovers of woodcraft, Okahandja is a must, its two large craft markets among the best in the country.

 The driving is easy, the scenery constantly changing.
 With so much choice in the Central Highlands, the hardest decision for the traveller is where to stop.